bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 4. How much water you drink.
 5. The amount of carbohydrates you consume.

+You'll introduce observation error too, even if you consistently take your weight measurements at the same time and in the same state.
+Your scales aren't perfect.

-**Track your weight daily and you don't have to worry about any of them.**
+**Track your weight daily and you don't have to worry about this.**

 That sounds counterintuitive, right?